Xilinx/Vitis-Tutorials/README.md

 				<a href="https://github.com/Xilinx/Vitis_Accel_Examples">Vitis Acceleration Examples</a>
 			</td>
 			<td >
-				The example designs in this repository illustrate specific scenarios related to host code and kernel programming through small working examples.
+				This repository illustrates specific scenarios related to host code and kernel programming through small working examples.
 They can get you started with Vitis acceleration application coding and optimization.
 			</td>
 		</tr>
 		<tr>